 Road closures and traffic management may be required to safely undertake tree removal along roadside verges.

-The works within Broadwood Loch anticipated to take 3-4 weeks, with the wider woodland improvements along Westfield Road and Craiglinn expected to be completed by late October.
+The works within Broadwood Loch are anticipated to take 3-4 weeks, with the wider woodland improvements along Westfield Road and Craiglinn expected to be completed by the end of November.

 The works may be temporary, but that’s only just the beginning: Cumbernauld’s woodlands need long-term management, and people to help take care of them.
 Contact us to find out more about volunteering opportunities near you.